yegor256/blog/_posts/2014/dec/2014-12-18-independent-technical-reviews.md

 [flaws]({% pst 2015/aug/2015-08-25-fail-fast %})
 and address them sooner than later.
-In order to get bugs of that kind from the reviewer, you should encourage him to report _anything_ he doesn't like&mdash;unmotivated use of a technology, lack of documentation, unclear purpose of a file, absence of a unit test, etc. Remember, the reviewer is not a member of your team and has his own ideas about the technologies you're using and software development in general.
+In order to get bugs of that kind from the reviewer, you should encourage him to report _anything_ he doesn't like---unmotivated use of a technology, lack of documentation, unclear purpose of a file, absence of a unit test, etc. Remember, the reviewer is not a member of your team and has his own ideas about the technologies you're using and software development in general.